Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 **Lecture:**

 - The aim of this learning objective is to identify which research funders and institutions require DMPs or descriptions at the application stage.
 What are the requirements?
-The instructor can use the EU DMP template and at least one local template as examples (Resources 2, 3).
+The instructor can use the EU DMP template and at least one local template as examples (Resources&nbsp;2, 3).
 - Regarding the resources, choose guidelines from national funders as appropriate.
 Possible questions the instructor can use to structure the plenary discussion are:
     - What strategies or best practices could be used to effectively meet these requirements in a DMP?
     - What are the most common requirements you have observed among the different funders?